kabarbour/kabarbour.github.io/src/content/projects/romance-rewritten.md

 This project shows how tagging behavior can reveal deeper cultural changes — even when it’s unclear if the content itself has shifted.
 With more time, I’d expand to include self-published books and analyze reader reviews to understand not just what’s tagged, but *how* readers talk about love today.

+The website is only optimized for a desktop experience right now.
+That was one of my big limitations, in the future I'd love to explore making it mobile friendly.

 <div class="text-center">
   <a